How to Check a Square for 90°

 When we say a square is Square what we mean by that is that the square is exactly 90 degrees.

-This method is so easy there is no excuse not to check for 960 degrees on a regular basis.
-Being 100% sure that you square is square.
-This simple process can save you the expensive and demorilising project failure.
+This method is so easy there is no excuse not to check your square for 90 degrees on a regular basis.
+Being 100% sure that your square is square.
+This simple process can save you the expensive and demoralising project failure.

 A bit like measure twice cut once this test is another way to prepare not to fail.
 Also check our our other blog on how to check a level for level.